YottaDB/YDBDoc/ProgrammersGuide/ioproc.rst

 * Otherwise, if $ZTRAP is not the empty string, the process executes $ZTRAP.
 * Otherwise, the YottaDB image terminates.

-For more information on error handling, refer to `Chapter 13: “Error Processing” <./errproc.html>`_.
+For more information on error handling, refer to `Chapter 13: "Error Processing" <./errproc.html>`_.

 When CTRAP includes <CTRL-C>, [NO]CENABLE has no effect.
 CTRAPping <CTRL-C> also takes precedence over CENABLE.